CaesarXInsanium/StructureInterpretationNotes/src/02hierarchy_closure.md

 ### 2.2.3 Sequences as Conditional Interfaces

-Conventional Interfaces are used in order to design data in a way to solve a partifular problem without regards to underlying implementations.
+Conventional Interfaces are used in order to design data in a way to solve a particular problem without regards to underlying implementations.
 This allows for internal representation to change and as long as behavior does not change this allows for user to continue using the data with no worry.